Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Adjust for sample size

-Divide by N for population data.
-Divide by n−1 for sample data.
-Bessel's correction removes the bias introduced by estimating the mean from the same data.
+Divide by N for population data, n−1 for sample data.
+Bessel's correction removes bias.

 D